Eleutherado/Sustainable-Builder/README.md

 ### How to Run
-Put all the files into one folder and run the Simulator.py file.
+Clone the repository, and run from the simulator.py (use python3.4)

 ### Demo Video